Heatblur-Simulations/f-4e-manual/src/systems/radar_warning_receiver.md

 ## Introduction

-The ALR-46 Radar Warning Receiver (subsequently RWR) is the F-4E's passive situational awareness system for detection of airborne and surface to air radar threats.
+The ALR-46 Radar Warning Receiver (subsequently RWR) is the F-4E's passive situational awareness system for detection of airborne and surface-to-air radar threats.
 The system captures signals from a pair of directional antennas installed at the aft of the fuselage; the difference in relative timing of detection and angle by the antennas is used by the system to define a relative bearing to the emitting radar.
 Further processing of the received radiation references the stored threat